tsakauchi/UdacityWebDevelopProject1/README.md

 The objective of this project is to learn how to create a valid HTML5/CSS3 webpage with grid-based layout that accurately represented the mockup design provided by the course.

 ## How do I run this project?
 You can view the website by simply opening the index.html.
+Alternatively, you can visit the [GitHub project page for this project](http://tsakauchi.github.io/frontend-nanodegree-sample-portfolio/).

 ## About the features implemented
 This project implements the following features: